Black Soil In India

 Types of Black Soil

-Blacks soil can also be grouped as three types according to the depth:
+Black soil can also be grouped into three types according to the depth:

 Shallow Black Soil: It is located on hills, shallower and not very fertile.